Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Preliminary

-Generally, data scientists observe miscalibration when testing the model on the validation set.
-Therefore, it is necessary to fix the error by learning a calibration function using the validation set.
+Many applications rely on good estimates of predictive uncertainty or data likelihood, including active learning \cite{gal2017deep}, no-regret online learning \cite{riquelme2018deep,pan2019pgcr}, and reinforcement learning \cite{burda2018large,pan2019policy}.
+Generally speaking, people observe miscalibration when using a model to make inferences on an unseen dataset, which then becomes a development dataset that can be used to calibrate the model.
+Therefore, it is necessary to fix the error by learning a calibration function using the new development set.
+Such a two-step method is named post-hoc calibration.

-Existing calibration methods can be categorized into non-parametric and parametric methods based on the mapping function.
-Non-parametric methods includes binning methods \cite{zadrozny2002transforming,naeini2015obtaining} and Isotonic Regression \cite{Isotonic-barlow1972statistical,niculescu2005predicting}.
-The idea is to partition the raw prediction into bins.
-Each bin is assigned with the averaged outcomes of instances in this bin using the validation set.
-If the partitions are predefined, the method is known as Histogram Binning \cite{zadrozny2002transforming}.
-However, the mapping function cannot keep the order of predictions, thus cannot be used for applications including advertising.
-Another common non-parametric method is Isotonic Regression \cite{Isotonic-barlow1972statistical}, which requires the mapping function to be non-decreasing and is widely used in real-world industry \cite{mcmahan2013ad,borisov2018calibration}.
+Existing post-hoc calibration methods can be categorized into non-parametric and parametric methods based on the type of mapping functions.
+Non-parametric methods include binning methods~\cite{zadrozny2002transforming,naeini2015obtaining} and Isotonic Regression~\cite{Isotonic-barlow1972statistical,niculescu2005predicting}.
+Binning methods partition the raw prediction into bins, each assigned with the averaged outcomes of validation instances in this bin.
+If the partitions are predefined, the method is known as Histogram Binning~\cite{zadrozny2002transforming}.
+However, such a mapping cannot keep the order of predictions, thus cannot be used for applications, including advertising.
+So Isotonic Regression~\cite{Isotonic-barlow1972statistical}, which requires the mapping to be non-decreasing, is widely used in real-world industry~\cite{mcmahan2013ad,borisov2018calibration}.
 Parametric methods, on the other hand, use parameterized functions as the mapping function.
-The most common choice, Platt Scaling \cite{platt1999probabilistic,niculescu2005predicting}, is equivalent to a univariate logistic regression that transforms the model output (the logit) into calibrated probabilities.
-Because of the simple form, Platt scaling can be extended to multi-class classification for image and text classification \cite{guo2017calibration}.
-However, the oversimplified mapping tends to under-fit the data and might be sub-optimal.
+The most common choice, Platt Scaling~\cite{platt1999probabilistic,niculescu2005predicting}, is equivalent to a univariate logistic regression that transforms the model output~(the logit) into calibrated probabilities.
+Because of the simple form, Platt scaling can extend to multi-class classification for image and text classification~\cite{guo2017calibration}.
+However, such oversimplified mapping tends to under-fit the data and might be sub-optimal.

+In the industry, calibration is a basic component in large-scale information retrieval systems.
+For example, in the click-through rate prediction systems of advertising~\cite{graepel2010web,mcmahan2013ad,he2014practical} and search~\cite{borisov2018calibration}, calibration plays a critical role.
+Platt Scaling~\cite{graepel2010web,mcmahan2013ad} and Isotonic Regression~\cite{he2014practical,borisov2018calibration} are commonly used.
+Our paper introduces a simple novel method that is more powerful than these baselines.